cncf/devstats.archive/ARCHITECTURE.md

 - This tools imports GitHub usernames (in addition to logins from GHA) and creates developers - companies affiliations (that can be used by [Companies stats](https://k8s.devstats.cncf.io/dashboard/db/companies-stats?orgId=1) metric)
 - [z2influx](https://github.com/cncf/devstats/blob/master/cmd/z2influx/z2influx.go)
 - `z2influx` is used to fill gaps that can occur for metrics that returns multiple columns and rows, but the number of rows depends on date range, it uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml) file to define which metrics should be zero filled.
+- Please use Grafana's "null as zero" instead of using manuall filling gaps.
+This simplifies metrics a lot.
 - [annotations](https://github.com/cncf/devstats/blob/master/cmd/annotations/annotations.go)
 - `annotations` is used to add annotations on charts.
 It uses GitHub API to fetch tags from project main repository defined in `projects.yaml`, it only includes tags matching annotation regexp also defined in `projects.yaml`.
 - [idb_tags](https://github.com/cncf/devstats/blob/master/cmd/idb_tags/idb_tags.go)